GrahamDeprecated/CMS-LogViewer/README.md

 GNU AFFERO GENERAL PUBLIC LICENSE

-CMS LogViewer Is A Bootstrap CMS Plugin That Adds A LogViewer Form Backend
+CMS LogViewer Is A CMS Core Plugin That Adds A LogViewer Admin Module
 Copyright (C) 2013  Graham Campbell

 This program is free software: you can redistribute it and/or modify